Our Christian faith solidifies, as belief in God

 Jesus as our Lord: our guide for life.

-Our lives make so much more sense now.
+Our faith and indeed our lives make so much more sense now.

 4. SOUND FAITH IS THE OUTCOME